smart-window/audio/README.md

 # Real time audio analytics

 Using the Jupita Node.js application in combination with Twilio Media Streams & Google Speech-to-Text, you can enable real time audio analytics.
-This documentation will guide you step by step through setting up the required accounts, implementing the provided Jupita Node.js application, as well as testing, maintenance and troubleshooting.
+This doc will guide you through setting up the required accounts, implementing the provided Jupita Node.js application, as well as testing, maintenance and troubleshooting.
+Note, any speech-to-text API will work, however Google Speech-to-Text has been used for this particular guide.

 To get started you will need;

-- The Jupita Node.js application for Media Streams – download [here](https://jupita.io/backend/media-streams/node)
+- The Jupita Node.js audio application – download [here](https://jupita.io/backend/media-streams/node)

 - A free Twilio account – https://www.twilio.com/try-twilio